 I’m still surprised just how tall these buns were stacked.
 They were also super hot even from across the alley way.

 You order the baozi by the piece.
-In addition to dumplings, they also have soap, black tea, and soy milk.
+In addition to dumplings, they also have soup, black tea, and soy milk.
 Here’s a photo of the line.
 Even later in the night, Gongzheng attracts a following.

 Because everything is freshly made, it wasn’t too long before we had our food.